Reduce your cholesterol

 - Increase your physical activity to manage your weight.
 Even small changes each day can make a difference

 - Take the stairs instead of the elevator or go for a walk with a friend during lunch

 - Use a 9” plate to control your portions

 - Fill 1/2 of your plate with non-starchy vegetables (with lots of colors), 1/4 with lean meat or plant protein and 1/4 with whole grains or starchy vegetables

-*According to the U.S. Food and Drug Administration (FDA): Products containing at least 400mg of plant sterols per serving, eaten twice a day with meals for a daily intake of at least 800mg as part of a diet low in saturated fat and cholesterol may reduce the risk of heart disease.
-One serving of our product supplies 466mg of plant sterols for a daily intake of 932mg.
+* According to U.S. Food and Drug Administration (FDA): Foods containing at least 0.65 g per serving of plant sterol esters, eaten twice a day with meals for a daily total intake of at least 1.3 g, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease.
+A serving of our product supplies 1.14 g of plant sterol esters.

 Individual results may vary.
 Supplementation with plant sterol esters typically reduces cholesterol by 5-15% within several weeks.
 Adding other lifestyle changes, including a heart healthy diet, can reduce cholesterol by up to 30%.
 Repeat lipid testing is recommended.